PharmaBrain/.github/profile/README.md

 # About Us

-**Vision:** Help bring forward innovations for the benefit of healthcare
+**Vision:** Bring forward innovations for the benefit of healthcare

 **Mission** Democratize access to healthcare information